citation-js/bibtex-parser-experiments/README.md

 weird loops in the rules.
 This was partly due to bad tokenization.

 The reworked version has new tokens, a simpler `Grammar` class and simplified rules.
-It also has more features, except for the commands & diacritics — that's still a work in progress.
+It also has more features, including more commands and diacritics, including more ways to write them.

 ### nearley